Diggstown poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Gabriel makes the official bet with Gillon - $100,000 that his fighter can beat ten local boxers in one day.
 The con is now irreversibly in motion., moving from reaction to action.

 The Collapse moment at 74 minutes (76% through) represents the emotional nadir.
 Here, Roy is severely beaten and appears unable to continue.
 The con has failed, Gabriel has gotten a good man hurt for his revenge scheme, and Gillon seems to have won.
-Dark night moment of reckoning., shows the protagonist at their lowest point.
+Dark night moment of reckoning., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Gabriel stops running the con his way and commits to helping Roy legitimately win.
 He synthesizes his con-artist skills with genuine support for his friend - fighting for something real, not just revenge., demonstrating the transformation achieved throughout the journey.